Marvel's Avengers

 The Heroic Burden of Mediocrity

 Playing Marvel’s Avengers feels like watching your friend get cast in a Marvel movie only for it to go straight to VHS in a language you don’t speak.
 It’s frustrating because there are pieces here that work.
-Kamala is great.
 The initial few missions show promise.
 There are moments, brief, scattered, glitchy moments, where it almost feels like the real Avengers.
 But then the servers hiccup.
 The mission objectives repeat.
 You get the 17th copy of a level 11 reactor core that boosts your plasma resistance by 0.3%.
 And you remember: oh right.
 This isn’t a game.
 This is a product.
 It’s a product that wants to be everything, and ends up being little.
 A branded buffet of tired systems, promising spectacle with one hand while shoving you into a loot cave with the other.
 It’s not unplayable.
 It’s not even truly bad.
 But it is tired.
 Bland.
 And weirdly joyless.
-Like wearing a Halloween costume of your childhood hero, then tripping over the cape and landing face-first into a pile of expired Funko Pops.
+Like wearing a Halloween costume of your childhood hero, then tripping over the cape and landing face first into a pile of expired Funko Pops.